 Junk food for the soul.
 The spiritual path is extraordinarily demanding.
 Leela demands I give all I have to give.
 As I began surrendering to her in 2006, examining how I spend my time became an ongoing task.
-I started looking for ways to make all my activities count toward making progress, or at the very least not count against it.
-Doing anything mindfully makes it count.
-But some things can't be done mindfully.
-I can't harm myself mindfully; mindfulness wouldn't let that happen.
-The same goes for activities of no value, things I do just to kill time, to be entertained.
-Thoreau famously said As if you could kill time without injuring eternity.
-Any art I consume, live recorded or broadcast, that's just for the lulz, just for entertainment is worthless.
-I can't afford to waste my time slacking off if I want to make progress with love.
+I started looking for ways to make everything I do count toward making progress, or at least not count against it.
+I started looking to root out activities of no value, things I do just to kill time.
+Thoreau nailed it: As if you could kill time without injuring eternity.
+Anything I do that is just for distraction, just to fill the void of an empty life, has to go.
+I can't afford to waste any time slacking off if I want to make progress with love.
 Making progress requires everything I have to give.

 Entertainment and wisdom.
 There's an old saying: if I take one step toward god, god takes a hundred toward me.
-I always was suspicious of that idea.
+I was always suspicious of that idea.
 It sounded too easy.
-Then I discovered what my one step was: everything humanly possible.
-If I do everything I can currently possibly do, Leela will do the rest.
+Then I discovered what my one step was: everything I can possibly do.
+If I do everything in my power, Leela will do the rest.
 But I have to do my part, and that means no wasting time.
-I can't make progress if I'm wasting time slacking off, taking it easy.
+I can't make progress if I'm slacking off, taking it easy.
 There's no room for that on the spiritual quest.
 So once Leela spoke one of my first steps was giving up all forms of entertainment.
 At the time that seemed monumental.
-I had long been addicted to reading for pleasure.
-After all my adventures in reading growing up I settled comfortably into literary fiction.
+I had long been addicted to reading for pleasure, for instance.
+After my adventures in reading as a child and adolescent I settled comfortably into literary fiction.
 Rushdie and Márquez were my top storytellers in the early years of this millennium.
-After I got married I developed a TV addiction, watching one, then two, then three or more hours of prime time drama most nights.
-I needed to give it all up.
+After I got married my wife helped me develop a TV addiction, watching one, then two, then three or more hours of prime time drama most nights.
+Leela led me, step by step, to give it all up.
 The books were the hardest.
 Getting rid of my books took me more than thirty years, starting in 1979 when I ditched all my theosophical books in preparation for the big move to Boulder, and ending sometime around 2012, when I got rid of the last holdouts, consigning the last books I made by hand to the recycle bin.
-After I surrendered my life to Leela entertainment had a place in my life again.
+After I surrendered my life to Leela entertainment has slowly found a place in my life again.
 She's been patiently teaching me to be a discerning consumer of cinematic art.
 She had me start watching streaming movies and miniseries to keep the psychological intensity of making progress from overwhelming me by giving me a breather when I needed one.
 Now that I'm well established in my new home, living a life where every detail is aimed at making progress, streaming dramas have taken a bigger role, teaching me specific life lessons.
 Immersing myself in fictional drama helps me learn about stress: how much of what kind is helpful, when and why does the stress become toxic, and what's the best way to neutralize the toxicity.
 Leela's choices are fine tuned to my capacity.
 She has me edging anxiety.
 I usually have two movies or dramatic series going.
 One that's relatively easy for me to handle.
 One that's right at the edge of what I can bear.
 It sometimes takes me three or four sessions to make it through a one hour episode.
 Real world drama is what gets me, mostly police procedurals done artfully.
 The movie Melancholia, for all its madness and apocalypse, was easy going for me compared to real life drama.

-Experience.
-My experience consists of everything I can sense directly via my eyes, ears, taste, smell or touch.
+Direct experience vs stories.
+My direct experience consists of everything I sense directly, not through media, via my eyes, ears, taste, smell or touch.
 Stories are not part of my direct experience.
 Like thinking, stories are a double edged sword: absolutely crucial and potentially disastrous.
 My life would be immeasurably poorer without stories, but thanks to mass media and the Internet I am deluged with stories, far more than I can possibly use.
 If I want to make progress with love I have to find the right stories and protect myself from the flood.
 Stories are not part of my life; they're mental projections.
-Especially the news: all the stories about what's going on somewhere else.
+Especially the news: all the stories about what's going on now somewhere else.
 News stories are not part of my life.
-They are unreliable.
-All of them.
-For any news event, I can find thousands of stories.
+They are all unreliable.
+For any news event I can find thousands of stories.
 I will pick a story that fits my preconceptions.
 Other people will pick other stories.
 All of the stories are equally unreliable for my uses because I wasn't there.
 The senses are notoriously unreliable, but I have to rely on them to survive.
-If an event is in my life, I get the information I need via my senses directly, not filtered through anyone else.
-Not filtered through any agenda, political or editorial.
+If an event is in my life, I get the information I need via my senses directly, not filtered through anyone's agenda, political or editorial.
 The real thing, up close and personal.

 Music.
 Music is a special case, because of what it is: sound waves.
 Sound waves can come from a musician directly or via technology.
-Once you introduce amplification, the sound waves are no longer direct.
-Recording and now broadcasting technology have made it possible for me to experience music at home that's better than live music.
-Music doesn't have reliability issues because it's not trying to accomplish anything.
-It's simply a work of art.
-A work of art has no agenda.
-An agenda means it's propaganda, not art.
+Once there's amplification, the sound waves are no longer direct.
+Recording and broadcasting technology have made it possible for me to have an experience of music at home that's better in some ways than hearing it live.
 Luddites will blather on about the superiority of live music, of vinyl, blah blah blah.
 There will always be luddites dragging their knuckles I mean heels.
-Nobody but other luddites cares what they think, thank heaven.
+Nobody but other luddites cares what they think, thank god.